 The best monitors for PS5 available now

-Look no further than the Gigabyte AORUS FV43U if you’re in search of the best monitor for PS5 that's the whole package.
-At 43 inches, this massive display is not for the faint of heart.
-But, it’s perfect if you’re looking for an overwhelming visual experience.
 Not only does it come with two HDMI 2.1 ports (that way, you can also add an Xbox Series X to your gaming setup) for that UHD at 120Hz gaming goodness, but it also has VESA-certified DisplayHDR 1000 for a rich, vibrant image.
 You’ll be hard-pressed to find a smoother, more detailed, or more dynamic display to pair with a PlayStation 5.
 Meanwhile, its LED backlighting delivers additional immersion, two 12 watt speakers utilising Space Audio offer a truly impressive sound, and KVM allow you to seamlessly switch between devices.

 Of course, that all comes at a price.
 This monitor is not for the budget-conscious.
 And, its size is not ideal for smaller setups.
 But, if you’re ok dropping more than $1,000/£1,000 and can make space for it, you’ll be in gaming heaven.

-If the Gigabyte AORUS FV43U sounds like the best monitor for PS5 if it were just a bit smaller, then the Samsung Odyssey G7 is for you.
 This stellar display packs most of the same features that make the AORUS so great into a 27-inch form factor.
 That includes the all-important HDMI 2.1 connectivity for UHD at 120Hz gaming as well as HDR support.
-So, not only do you get all that performance in a more manageable package but at a much more reasonable price.

 Of course, its 300-nit brightness is nothing to write home about, and the display’s HDR 400 won’t hold a candle to the FV43U’s HDR 1000.
 But, that’s more than enough dynamic range for the average gamer.
 It still is one of the best displays out there for PS5 and PC gaming.
 And, you’ll save enough money getting one of these that you can grab a few extra games or a pair of headphones that can take advantage of the PS5’s 3D audio support.